 Aiming to integrate student input into its programming, Kids First established the VOIHCE Youth Advisory Board at Adams City High School in 2009.
 Students at the school created the VOIHCE name, which stands for: Voicing Our Imperative Health Concerns Everyday.
-VOIHCE has since expanded to four additional locations: Kearney, Adams City Middle School, Thornton High School, and Brighton High School.
+VOIHCE is currently active at Adams City High School, Thornton High School, and Brighton High School.

 In addition to advising and promoting Kids First Health Care clinics, VOIHCE students are advocates for health, wellness, and safety at their schools.
 Each of these schools now have thriving youth advisory boards that have increased Kids First’s ability to provide health care services that meet adolescents’ unique health needs and empower younger generations to become health leaders in their own communities.